jmfrancklab/pyspecdata/README.rst

     First version distributed on pypi.python.org.

 0.9.5.1
-    - 0.9.5.1.7
-      ``to_ppm`` should only be a method of inherited class

-    - **0.9.5.1.3**
-      XEpr data loaded with dBm units rather than W units

-      added ``to_ppm`` function for Bruker files

-    - 0.9.5.1.2
-      added ability to load power saturation 2D data from Bruker

     - 0.9.5.1.1
       Some important debugging, and also added `pyspecdata.ipy` → executing the following at the top of a jupyter notebook: